 The Xbox Series S comes with a 512GB SSD (364GB useable).
 Considering that many games nowadays are easily 100GB or larger, this is not a lot of storage space.
 Microsoft has stated that Series S games will take up less space than their Series X counterparts due to the lack of 4K output, but it’s still extremely limiting.

-Unlike Sony, however, Microsoft has already confirmed there is a 1TB Seagate internal SSD that will be compatible with their console.
+Unlike Sony, however, Microsoft has already confirmed a 1TB Seagate internal SSD that will be compatible with their console.
 Nevertheless, with 2TB, 4TB, and larger SSDs, it’s disappointing that Microsoft is only offering a 1TB option.
 The 1TB SSD from Seagate isn’t cheap either, retailing at over $200.
 This makes the $299.99 price tag of the Series S not nearly as appealing.

 PS5 Digital vs Xbox Series S specs

 Both the PS5 Digital and the Xbox Series S have an eight-core AMD CPU.
 The PS5’s CPU runs at a variable 3.5GHz frequency, while the Series S’s CPU runs at a 3.6GHz frequency.
-This is the only spec that Xbox Series S has a slight advantage on, but it is incredibly slight.
+This is the only spec that Xbox Series S has a slight advantage in, but it is incredibly slight.

 In the rest of the spec battle, the PS5 Digital wins everything.
 Both consoles have the same GPU, but the PS5 has a whopping 10 TFLOPS of processing power compared to the Series S’s 4 TFLOPS.
 The PS5 Digital also has 6 more GB of GDDR6 RAM.
-It’s understandable that the PS5 Digital would win though because it’s essentially the standard PS5 minus a disc drive.
+It’s understandable that the PS5 Digital would win because it’s essentially the standard PS5 minus a disc drive.

-If we take a look at the Xbox Series S, it has less powerful specs, but it’s also $200 cheaper than the Series X. Microsoft didn’t just eliminate the disc drive to give a more affordable, digital-only option to gamers.
+If we look at the Xbox Series S, it has less powerful specs, but it’s also $200 cheaper than the Series X. Microsoft didn’t just eliminate the disc drive to give a more affordable, digital-only option to gamers.
 The company wanted to provide a budget option for gamers who want to spend less or don’t need a super-powerful next-gen console.

 And for now, there aren’t many games where you can really appreciate the difference.
 Until more truly demanding next-gen Xbox Series X games are released later this year, the Series S performs nearly as well as the Series X. For a budget device, the Series S performance is pretty dang impressive.